 - Enjoy regular meals: Fad diets and skipping meals to save calories can backfire, leaving you ravenous by mealtime.
 That makes choosing healthy options and controlling portions more difficult.

 - Experiment: Re-create your fall favorites at home, swapping ingredients to boost nutrition.
 Choose low-fat milk instead of whole, blend whole-grain and white flours, and trim sugar and salt.

 - Speak up: When ordering a latte, for example, buy a 12-ounce tall instead of a 16-ounce grande, make it skinny with skim milk or ask them to use half as much sweet syrup.

 - Enlist an expert: Talk to a registered dietitian, who can help you enjoy the holidays without losing sight of your personal health goals.
-“The more support you have, the better,” Logan said.
+“The more support you have, the better,” Anderson said.
 “You don’t have to do it alone.”